dpvtank/Balzac/about.md

 Over many months, he taught me.
 Through service and meditation, I glimpsed my true self as being sat-chit-ᾶnand: filled with consciousness, truth, and bliss—an eternal being here to grow, learn, and contribute.
 My life's work was meant to be a gift and of service to others.
 Somehow, in the process of trying to "prove myself" to the world, I had forgotten that.
 No wonder I felt so disconnected.
 He reminded me of this truth.
 I had to bring this to my life, and make my life about serving others.

-<blockquote>"In the Joy of Others Lies Our Own"- Pramukh Swamiji</blockquote>
+<blockquote>"In the Joy of Others Lies Our Own"
+  Pramukh Swamiji</blockquote>

 I also met many others at this ashram.
 They were engineers, doctors, and lawyers.
 They were Harvard and Oxford grads.
 And yet, so many of these outwardly successful people had given it all up to take up the monastic order.
 Their stories helped me appreciate the meaning of a well-lived life.
 They became monks to be of service to a higher spiritual order and it became clear that I would not find satisfaction either unless I centered my career on serving others.